llamallama/zandronum-server/README.md

     - 10667:10667/udp
 ```

+Be sure to update your `params.template` and Rancher deployment files as well.

 #### IP Address

 It's worth noting that in bridge network mode, the IP address that Zandronum is listening on is